dogweather/forkful/content/en/fish-shell/strings/using-regular-expressions.md

   \ and manipulate strings based on specific patterns.
 Programmers utilize regex for\u2026"
 lastmod: '2024-03-13T22:45:00.463271-06:00'
 model: gpt-4-0125-preview
-summary: "Regular expressions (regex) in Fish Shell allow you to search, match, and\
-  \ manipulate strings based on specific patterns.
-Programmers utilize regex for\u2026"
+summary: Regular expressions (regex) in Fish Shell allow you to search, match, and manipulate strings based on specific patterns.
 title: Using regular expressions
 weight: 11
 ---